pedersen/resume/markdown/resume.md

 ---
 # Summary

+I'm a manager with 5 years of experience guiding teams through challenging conditions, ranging from technical challenges through COVID-19 related challenges.
+I have kept my team together, and we have thrived on the challenges of taking care of the data for a $200 million company.

-I'm a DevOps Engineer with over 12 years of experience managing [Windows][WINDOWS], Linux, UNIX, and Macintosh systems.
+Furthermore, as a DevOps Engineer, I have 23 years of experience managing Linux, UNIX, [Windows][WINDOWS], and OSX/macOS systems.
 This means that I look at the whole picture, not just System Administration or Software Development.
-Shepherding a system through the creation and deployment process, and seeing the customer pleasure at having things work the way they need it to, is a particular joy of mine.
+Shepherding a system through the creation and deployment process, and seeing the customer's happiness at having things work the way they need it to, is a particular joy of mine.
 Making people's lives better is the point of technology, after all.

 I am comfortable in a wide range of working conditions.
-Work environments have been heterogeneous ([Windows][WINDOWS], OSX, and several flavors of Linux), small to medium sized (from 10 to 120 servers, 20 to 300 workstations), and mixed locations (all local to all remote teams).
+Work environments have been heterogeneous (several flavors of Linux, [Windows][WINDOWS], and OSX/macOS), small to medium sized (from 10 to 1200 servers, 20 to 300 workstations), and mixed locations (all local to all remote teams).

 #else
 -------------------------